elenitskorda/MasterThesis/README.md

 ---
-title: Finding subtypes of ovarian cancer in omics data for precision medicine
+# Finding subtypes of ovarian cancer in omics data for precision medicine

 ---
 *README for Master Thesis in Bioinformatics (60 cp).*